Integrative Study of Parasitic and Infectious Emergencies (EI-EPI)

 Capacity

-Imposed by the level of entry (see Target audience), the specific modalities related to initial, continuing or sandwich training.
-It is therefore mainly a question of
+Imposed by the entry level (see Target Audience), the specific modalities linked to initial, continuing or sandwich training.
+This mainly involves

 • a bachelor's degree in biological and environmental sciences, or its equivalent, for entry into M1;

-• Master's level 1 in biological and peri-biological sciences, or their equivalent, in M2, including in this case fundamental knowledge of pathogens or diseases of infectious and parasitic origin.
+• Master's level 1 in biological and peri-biological sciences, or their equivalent, in M2, including fundamental knowledge of pathogens or diseases of infectious and parasitic origin.

-For entry into M1, "knowledge" at the L3 level or equivalent in at least two of these fields
+For entry into M1, "knowledge" at L3 level or equivalent in at least 2 of these fields.

 • Physiology